Madurai R. Muralidaran: Thematic repertoire

 His unique compositions include a dance depicting daily life to the soundtrack of a heartbeat, a varnam on the Sun God (Surya), a shabdam on Jesus, a depiction of Krishna's dance upon the five-headed snake Kalinga, kauthuvams on Mother and Father, a keerthanam on the Indian Independence movement and pieces on women's empowerment.
 His compositions are used frequently by Bharatha Natyam dancers of different styles and from diverse regions.
 He has written a number of new compositions in the kauthuvam style, including ones in praise of the Hindu deities Nandi, Ayyappan and Venkateswara.

-Sri Muralidharan's thematic repertoires include Sri Anjeneyam, which centers on the stories of Lord Hanuman and Nayaka, which explores the different roles in life for males from boyhood through adult.
+Muralidharan's thematic repertoires include Sri Anjeneyam, which centers on the stories of Lord Hanuman and Nayaka, which explores the different roles in life for males from boyhood through adult.

 Key Titles

-Amongst his many awards, below are some of the most notable titles garnered by Shri Madurai R. Muralidaran for his excellence in the arts and theater.
+Amongst his many awards, below are some of the most notable titles garnered by Muralidaran for his excellence in the arts and theater.